json-schema-org/website/pages/blog/posts/oracle-case-study.md

 ---
-title: "JSON Schema and Relational Databases: Bridging the Gap!"
+title: "JSON Schema and Relational Databases: Bridging the Gap with Oracle!"
 date: "2025-01-31"
 tags:
   - database